 In this example, let’s display an additional field if users choose the ‘Yes, please’ option.
 We will allow the subscribers to choose how frequently they would like to receive promotional emails.

-Before that, you’ll need to prepare a new field.
+To make conditional logic work, we first need the field that will appear or disappear based on the user’s choice.
 Go back to the ‘Add Fields’ tab and click ‘Dropdown’ or any other field type.
 Then, complete the new field’s details.

 Here’s an example: